StevenAlexander44/WebRomote/README.md

 # Issues

-## My Roku IP has changed, or I entered the wrong IP and now can't connect to my Roku device.
-Type `;` into the keyboard (bottom) textbox, and reload the page

 ## Why doesn't this work on my mobile device, or in Firefox?
-I need to get better at HTML.
+I need to get better at CSS.